Gazeta Shqip

-Gazeta Shqip, one of the previous media in Albania, has a success story in its journey.
-It was launched in print format, and the first print was on 13 March 2006.
+Gazeta Shqip was launched in print format on 13 March 2006.

-After more than 3000 publications, Gazeta Shqip closed the print version on July 16, 2016, and today, continues in online format, with a 12-year archive.
+After more than 3000 publications, Gazeta Shqip closed the print version on 16 July 2016, and today, continues in an online format, with a 12-year archive.

 Starting in April 2019, Gazeta Shqip Online redesigned and relaunched with a new website, for desktop and mobile.
 They decided to retain its authenticity in the logo, only allowing for some changes in the image retention.

 They invested in this traditional media, to reach more audiences.
 Newspaper Gazeta Shqip Online aims are transparency and informing the public.

 Gazeta Shqip's most valued services are their quality and independent journalism.

 Currently, Gazeta Shqip Online has over 20 million clicks per month, according to official Google Analytics statistics, giving it a place in the top 5 most-visited websites in Albania.

-The paper was established on 13 March 2006.